-Ettalong Beach NSW is a magnet for families wanting to enjoy fishing and safe swimming.
+Ettalong Beach is a magnet for families wanting to enjoy fishing and safe swimming.

-The water is calm, shallow and flat, and the eastern bank is a favourite fishing spot for many anglers.
+The water is calm and shallow and the eastern bank is a favourite fishing spot.

-The town is located on the southern Central Coast peninsula in NSW where Brisbane Water and Broken Bay meet.
-South of Ettalong and opposite Broken Bay is Palm Beach.
-It's only 7 km away in straight line but 100 km by roads around waterways.
+The beach is located where Brisbane Water and Broken Bay meet.
+Opposite Broken Bay is Palm Beach.
+It's only 7 kilometres away in a straight line but 100 kilometres by roads around waterways.

-Ettalong is an aboriginal word meaning “place for drinking”.
-It was named as such because fresh water was available from a hole submerged in sand close to shore.
+Ettalong is an Aboriginal word meaning “place for drinking”.
+It was named as such because fresh water was available from a hole submerged in the sand close to shore.
 Early crews would stop in this town to get water from that hole.

 The water is calm, flat and shallow – it has a reputation for safe swimming.
 (The water is protected from the open seas by a headland.)